The legal framework regulating pharmaceuticals and medical devices is largely federal in Mexico, and includes the following laws and regulations:

 Pursuant to the Mexican Constitution, the Executive Power may regulate or restrict the importation or exportation of products, provided that Congress grants it such authority.
 By the end of each year, the use of that authority needs to be approved by Congress.

-In terms of the Foreign Trade Law, Congress grants this authority to the Executive Power, with the condition that, in order for a non-tariff regulation or restriction to be imposed, the corresponding decree or administrative regulation must be published in the Federal Official Gazette (Diario Oficial de la Federación), and the goods subject to such regulation or restriction must be listed both by tariff classification and by description.
+In terms of the Foreign Trade Law, Congress grants this authority to the Executive Power, with the condition that, in order for a non-tariff regulation or restriction to be imposed, the corresponding decree or administrative regulation must be published in the Federal Official Gazette (Diario Oficial de la Federación), and the goods subject to that regulation or restriction must be listed both by tariff classification and by description.

 Mexico is currently an active party to the Pacific Alliance (along with Chile, Colombia and Peru).
 The Pacific Alliance and its framework agreement have specific provisions on regulatory co-operation in the cosmetic and pharmaceutical industries, and have a specific agreement for inter-institutional co-operation among the sanitary authorities of the four member states in the latter.
 This has started a very promising regulatory harmonisation/convergence process in the region.